JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

     fit = dl.fitmodel(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam='gcv') # regularization with Generalized Cross-Validation
     fit = dl.fitmodel(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam=0.05)  # regularization with fixed regularization parameter

 After ``fitmodel`` has found a solution, it returns an object that we assigned to ``fit``.
 This object contains fields with all quantities of interest with the fit results, such as the fitted model, goodness-of-fit statistics, and uncertainty information.
-See the :ref:`reference` for ``fitmodel``  for a detailed list of these quantities.
+See the :ref:`reference <fitmodel>` for ``fitmodel``  for a detailed list of these quantities.

 Displaying the results